List of baseball players who defected from Cuba

-This is a list of notable Cuban baseball players who have defected since the beginning of Fidel Castro's presidency.
+This is a list of baseball players who defected from Cuba, consisting of Cuban baseball players who have defected since the beginning of Fidel Castro's presidency.

+Background

 Prior to the Cuban Revolution, which saw Castro rise to power in 1959, Cuban-born players often played in the American Negro leagues and in Major League Baseball (MLB).
-Following the revolution, U.S.-Cuba relations became strained, and Castro ended professional baseball in Cuba and forbade Cuban players to play abroad.
+Following the revolution, U.S.–Cuba relations became strained, and Castro ended professional baseball in Cuba (the Cuban League) and forbade Cuban players to play abroad.

 Some players defected during the Cold War.
 Rogelio Álvarez, who debuted in MLB in 1960, was barred from continuing his professional career in the United States, and defected from Cuba through Mexico in 1963.
 Bárbaro Garbey left Cuba in the Mariel boatlift in 1980.
-After the fall of the Soviet Union in 1991, Cuba's economy struggled badly and faced severe repercussions from the Embargo.
+After the fall of the Soviet Union in 1991, Cuba's economy struggled badly and faced severe repercussions from the embargo.
 Baseball players began to seek careers in MLB due to the high salaries.
 In 1991, René Arocha defected.
 He was followed by Rey Ordóñez in 1993.
-Rolando Arrojo defected during the 1996 Summer Olympics, which were held in the United States.
-The Cuban government treats attempted defectors as disloyal, which led to increased defections.
-Orlando Hernández was loyal to Cuba, until they banned him from the national team following the defection of his half-brother, Liván.
+Rolando Arrojo defected during the 1996 Summer Olympics, which were held in the U.S. The Cuban government treats attempted defectors as disloyal, which led to increased defections.
+Orlando Hernández was loyal to Cuba, until he was banned from the national team following the defection of his half-brother, Liván.

-Players attempting to play in MLB often choose not to defect to the United States or Canada, because establishing residency in the United States or Canada means they must enter the MLB Draft.
-If they defect to another nation, they can become free agents, allowing them to choose their offer.
+Players attempting to play in MLB often choose not to defect to the U.S. or Canada, because establishing residency there subjects them to the Major League Baseball draft.
+By defecting to another nation, they can be considered international free agents.